 Using a dresser is so clever.
 Store the supplies in the drawers and use the bottom drawer for their food and water.

-If you buy your dog food in bulk like we do, store it in a large bin with an air-tight lid.
+Do you buy your dog food in bulk?
+Store it in a large bin with an air-tight lid.

-We actually keep ours right next to Lacey’s food and water bowls because it’s always been the kids’ job to feed her.
-That way we don’t have dog food rolling all over the kitchen when they tried to fill her bowl.
-Like her mat? ðŸ™‚ Get it here.
+We keep ours right next to the food and water bowls.
+That way, we don’t have dog food rolling all over the kitchen when we fill his bowl.
+Like the mat? 🙂 Get it here.

-We just keep a large plastic drinking cup in the bin for a scoop, but you can also attach a Command hook to the outside to hang up the scoop.
+We keep a large plastic drinking cup in the bin for a scoop.
+But you can also attach a Command hook to the outside to hang up the scoop.

-Lacey loves her treats.
+Charlie loves his treats.
 Bet your dog does, too.
-We keep her treats in an old cheese ball container.
-Nothing fancy, but I like that it has a tight-fitting lid.
-Here are some great DIY ones to use for your own pet or to give as a gift to another pet owner.
+We keep his treats in an old cheese ball container.
+Nothing fancy, but I like that it has a tight-fitting, screw-on lid.
+Here are some great DIY ones to use for your own pet.
+Or you can make one as a gift for another pet owner.

 Painted mason jar.